oven-sh/bun/README.md

 When importing CSS in JavaScript-like loaders, CSS is treated special.

-By default, Bun will transform a statement like this:
+By default, bun will transform a statement like this:

 ```js
 import "../styles/global.css";